enze-chen/enze-chen.github.io/index.markdown

 #### Recent news 📰

+* 2025/01: For the first research update of the new year, Tim and I found some interesting "Quasi-aperiodic grain boundary phases in Σ5 tilt grain boundaries in refractory metals," now available on [_arXiv_](https://arxiv.org/abs/2501.15723){:target="_blank"}!

 * 2024/12: OK, in more interesting news, I recently had the pleasure of speaking with [Beth McMurtrie](https://www.chronicle.com/author/beth-mcmurtrie){:target="_blank"} at _The Chronicle of Higher Education_ about the joys of teaching Gen Z.
 Check out [her great piece](https://www.chronicle.com/article/why-generation-z-gives-these-professors-hope){:target="_blank"}!
 I highly recommend those interested in teaching/higher ed to subscribe to her [_Teaching_ newsletter](https://www.chronicle.com/newsletter/teaching){:target="_blank"}.